Core API Reference¶

 FastAPI application instance with or without web interface and README integration |

-create_fastapi_app(env, action_cls, observation_cls)
+create_fastapi_app(env, action_cls, observation_cls, max_concurrent_envs=None, concurrency_config=None)

 ¶

-Create a FastAPI application with routes for the given environment.
+Create a FastAPI application with comprehensive documentation.

 Parameters: